zlt0518/ECE1724-2025F-Rust-Ball-Ball-U/README.md

 Project Link: [Home Page][home_page]

 ## Team Members
+- [Litao(John) Zhou][github_john] \
-Student 1: [Litao(John) Zhou][github_john] - 1006013092 - litao.zhou@mail.utoronto.ca \
+  Student Number: 1006013092 \
+  Email: litao.zhou@mail.utoronto.ca
+- [Siyu Shao][github_siyu] \
-Student 2: [Siyu Shao][github_siyu] - 1007147204 - jasmine.shao@mail.utoronto.ca \
+  Student Number: 1007147204 \
+  Email: jasmine.shao@mail.utoronto.ca
+- [Chuyue Zhang][github_chuyue] \
-Student 3: [Chuyue Zhang][github_chuyue] - 1005728303 - zhangchuyue.zhang@mail.utoronto.ca
+  Student Number: 1005728303 \
+  Email: zhangchuyue.zhang@mail.utoronto.ca

 ### Introduction

-Ball Ball U is a real-time multiplayer PvP game inspired by [Battle of Balls][battle_of_balls] and [Agar.io][agar_io], implemented in Rust with a focus on performance, concurrency, and fair competitive gameplay.
+**Ball Ball U** is a real-time multiplayer PvP game inspired by [Battle of Balls][battle_of_balls] and [Agar.io][agar_io], implemented in Rust with a focus on performance, concurrency, and fair competitive gameplay.

 ### Motivation

 Agar.io and Battle of Balls are popular real-time multiplayer games that share the concept that players control balls that grow by consuming smaller balls and scattered food items.
 Their simple mechanics create deep competitive strategies, making it popular across a wide range of players.

-Our project Ball Ball U is inspired by both games, but shifts the focus from PvE-style survival to fast-paced PvP competition.
+Our project **Ball Ball U** is inspired by both games, but shifts the focus from PvE-style survival to fast-paced PvP competition.
 In this version, players directly confront each other, testing both reflexes and strategic decisions such as movement and positioning.
 This change makes matches more dynamic and competitive, with outcomes driven by player interactions rather than environmental factors.

 We chose Rust because its performance, concurrency model, and memory safety make it well-suited for building a reliable real-time PvP multiplayer game.
 Although Rust has many existing resources for game development and for backend servers, there are very few complete examples that combine the two into a real-time multiplayer system.
 Our project helps fill this gap by showing how to connect a Rust game engine with an asynchronous server runtime, providing a clear reference for developers interested in building multiplayer games in Rust.